UPDATE: January 5, 2021

 How It Works

-The 2020 Permeable Surface Rebate Program is administered by the Alliance for the Chesapeake Bay (the Alliance) on behalf of DOEE.
+The 2021 Permeable Surface Rebate Program is administered by the Alliance for the Chesapeake Bay (the Alliance) on behalf of DOEE.
 Funding is limited so rebates are awarded on a first-come, first-served basis.
-Property owners who have already received a RiverSmart Homes grant are eligible for rebate funding.

 Impervious Surface Removal